HenryElJ/personal_projects/README.md

 * IMD England

-	Reconstructing the \href{https://en.wikipedia.org/wiki/Multiple_deprivation_index}{Index of Multiple Deprivation} for England, using open-source data from the Office for National Statistics (ONS).
+	Reconstructing the [Index of Multiple Deprivation](https://en.wikipedia.org/wiki/Multiple_deprivation_index) for England, using open-source data from the Office for National Statistics (ONS).

 * Image Transition Function